 All degree-seeking students are expected to enroll full-time.
 The normal full-time load is three credits per term, with a normal range of 2.5 to 3.5 credits.
-Students may enroll for fewer than 2.5 credits, but this may result in loss of financial aid.
-Students enrolled for fewer than 2.5 credits pay full tuition unless granted "special status."
+Students may enroll for fewer than 2.5 credits, but should be aware of potential ramifications.
+(See paragraph below on Part-Time Enrollment.)
+Students enrolled for fewer than 2.5 credits pay full tuition unless granted permission to enroll part-time.
 Two and one-half credits is considered "full-time" for the purpose of intercollegiate athletics.

-Part-Time Enrollment ("Special Status")
+Part-Time Enrollment

-Students pursuing a degree part-time are designated as "special status students."
-Students seeking special status must obtain permission from the Associate Dean of the College.
-Permission is normally granted only when the student has permanent employment or family obligations or needs fewer than 2.5 credits to satisfy all degree requirements.
+Degree-seeking students who wish to enroll for fewer than 2.5 credits and pay tuition on a per credit basis must obtain permission from the Associate Dean of the College.
+Permission is normally granted only when the student has permanent employment or family obligations or needs fewer than 2.5 credits remaining to satisfy all degree requirements.
+It is the responsibility of students to determine the ramifications of enrolling part-time, including how it may affect eligibility for health insurance and financial aid, including outside scholarships.